GNOME/pango/docs/pango_cairo.md

 files, and to the screen on X and on other windowing systems.
 The functions in this section allow using Pango to render to Cairo surfaces.

 Using Pango with Cairo is straightforward.
-A `PangoContext` created with [func@Pango2.cairo_create_context] can be used on any Cairo context (`cairo_t`), but needs to be updated to match the current transformation matrix and target surface of the Cairo context using [func@Pango2.cairo_update_context].
+A `Pango2Context` created with [func@Pango2.cairo_create_context] can be used on any Cairo context (`cairo_t`), but needs to be updated to match the current transformation matrix and target surface of the Cairo context using [func@Pango2.cairo_update_context].
-The convenience functions [func@Pango2.cairo_create_layout] and [func@Pango2.cairo_update_layout] handle the common case where the program doesn't need to manipulate the properties of the `PangoContext`.
+The convenience functions [func@Pango2.cairo_create_layout] and [func@Pango2.cairo_update_layout] handle the common case where the program doesn't need to manipulate the properties of the `Pango2Context`.

 When you get the metrics of a layout or of a piece of a layout using functions such as [method@Pango2.Lines.get_extents], the reported metrics are in user-space